vega-studio/deltav/docs/the-basics.md

 Layers are where you set up geometry to be injected into your scene.
-It takes your data, does magnificent miracles with your instances, and causes your camera to suddenly see those items, which causes your view to start drawing like a crazed painting gnome seeing the morning sun for the first time in it's life.
+It takes your data, does magnificent miracles with your instances, and causes your camera to suddenly see those items, which causes your view to start drawing like a crazed painting gnome seeing the morning sun for the first time in its life.

 Layers are the heart of where most of your customization can happen so you may wrangle the GPU to do your bidding.